KoslickiLab/Strobemer_extension/README.md

 ### Current tasks:

-- [ ] Init a genome object to incorporate the following features: k-mer, randstrobe, extension-randstrobe, syncmer, and extension-syncmer
+- [ ] Review the ext-strobemer story
-- [ ] Write a document for the object usage
+- [ ] Confirm the application of ext-strobe + syncmer in alignment seeding
+- [ ] Benchmark: correlation between k-mer JI, strobmer-JI, and ext-strobe-JI